gblazquez/bowshockpy/docs/source/user_guide/inputparams.rst

 ``bowhsockpy`` allows to model several bowshocks in the same spectral cube.
 The number of bowshocks are given by **nbowshocks** parameter.
 The following parameters should be defined for each bowshock, subtituting "n" with the bowshock index (e.g., if 4 bowshocks are included in the model, one should define **vj_1**, **vj_2**, **vj_3**, and **vj_4**, and similarly with the rest of parameters).

 *i_n* (foat)
-    Inclination angle with respect to the line of sight.
+    Inclination angle of the bowshock symmetry axis with respect to the line of sight.
 If i>90, the bowshock is redshifted, if i<90, it will be blueshifted [degrees].

 *L0_n* (float)
     Characteristic length scale [arcsec].

 *zj_n* (float)
-    Distance between the working surface and the source [arcsec].
+    Distance between the internal working surface and the source [arcsec].

 *vj_n* (float)
     Jet velocity [km/s].